sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/scheduler.rst

 The Scheduler REST APIs allow you to schedule some jobs once Fire Insights is connected to Hadoop Cluster.

-Below are the various Scheduler REST API's available in Fire Insights.
+Below are the various Scheduler REST APIs available in Fire Insights.

 They should be executed after you have logged into Fire Insights.